 A whole life of inner resources

-A very well documented case which was called “an absolute bomb” by a doctor is the Indian yogi Mataji Prahlad Jani who claimed to not have eaten anything for the last 65 plus years.
+A very well documented case was called “an absolute bomb” by a doctor in the Indian yogi Mataji Prahlad Jani who claimed to not have eaten anything for the last 65 plus years.
 The documentary “In the beginning there was light” shows how healthy Mataji was thoroughly examined for any kind of indication of recent digestion.
 Also, he was under close watch by guards and cameras for nearly two weeks.
-The results shocked, puzzled and intrigued the sceptics.
+The results shocked, puzzled and intrigued the skeptics.
 Mataji was in perfect health, even much better than most at his age but he definitely is not consuming either food or liquids for a very long time.
-Frankly, the traditional 1+1 medicine is limited and underdeveloped in some respects.
+Frankly, traditional 1+1 medicine is limited and underdeveloped in some respects.
 But it is catching up with inner truths.
 Many hospitals start to include meditation techniques in their treatments.
 I do not mention Mataji as an idol.
 I mention him to point towards resources beyond the everyday standard beliefs.
 And in a way we are all familiar with this phenomenon: the placebo-effect is an unconscious way of letting your body have what it needs.
 Being tortured by something, then taking a sugar cube thinking it is the miraculous pill and becoming superman (more or less).
 If we could only always have this power, right?
 From nothing to everything.
 Wait!
 We do have meditation… It is a process of letting go.

 One study that basically says it all is that the US American Loma Linda University found out that vegetarians live up to 10 years longer than non-vegetarians!
-In general, a vegetarian diet helps to prevent over-weight, cancer, diabetes and strokes and reduces the risk of getting a heart disease by 50%!
-More studies (University of Southampton) have found out that vegetarians actually have an higher average IQ than non-vegetarians.
+In general, a vegetarian diet helps to prevent over-weight, cancer, diabetes and strokes and reduces the risk of getting heart disease by 50%!
+More studies (University of Southampton) have found out that vegetarians actually have a higher average IQ than non-vegetarians.
 Not to mention the global effect on ecology!